erictraut/mypy_issues/tc_topics.md

 # If a constraint within a constrained TypeVar is a subtype of another constraint, should that be allowed?

+# Should `Never` be a valid type argument for a constrained TypeVar if Never isn't a constraint?

+# When explicitly providing a type argument for a constrained TypeVar, is it OK to use a subtype of one of the constraints, or does it need to match exactly?

 # Are unions always order-independent?
 Under what circumstances does ordering matter?
 What order should be used?

 # How should unpacked arguments be treated?